Disclosure

 Can You Unblock The Pirate Bay with ExpressVPN?

 Yes.
 If your ISP blocks The Pirate Bay, ExpressVPN can help you unblock it risk-free.
-To do that, the service will route your traffic through a VPN server.
-That way, you’ll communicate with The Pirate Bay through a new IP address (one that doesn’t have firewall rules linked to it).
+It does this by routing your traffic through a VPN server.
+This means you’ll talk to The Pirate Bay with a new IP address.
+This new IP address doesn’t have any firewall rules.

 ExpressVPN connected